 And I also have a last-minute activity we can do if we have time – and isn’t a big deal to push until the next day if we don’t.
 But I’ll share more on that in our first day of school schedule.

 I’m prepared to take attendance before we enter the building since we congregate outside the first few days of school.

 I’ve got my class list with first names so that I can mark them off as I meet or re-meet them.

 I have blank name tags in my clip so that I can label anyone who didn’t come with one we sent home in the mail.

-This helps get me off to a good start making sure I’ll have everyone and be able to call out names those first few minutes before I absolutely have every name to a face down pat.
+This helps get me off to a good start making sure I’ll have everyone and be able to call out names those first few minutes before I have every name and face memorized – which I normally get by lunch!

-That’s what I’ve got in snapshots so you can get a feel for our first day.
-If you want to read our day in detail then check out my entire first day of kindergarten lesson plans then you can read about.
+If you want to read about our schedule for the first day of school in detail, then check out my entire first day of kindergarten lesson plans.

 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.

 Feeling a bit apprehensive about starting out?
-Get my classroom secrets sent directly to your email over the next 2 weeks with my free Back to School Bootcamp course.
+Get my classroom secrets sent directly to your email with my free Back to School Bootcamp course.
 You’ll get my best on starting kindergarten and be on your way to feeling more prepared than ever!